 When buying a new TV, don’t get too hung up on all the different specs you’ll see on the label.
 Most of this information is going to be hard to understand and not necessary to your purchase decision.
 Know what’s most important to you, research the specs you need to pay attention to and pick a TV based on your personal needs.

 And what good is a nice TV if you can’t watch your favorite shows?
-If you’re looking for cable TV providers near you, let Allconnect help you find the best deals on cable at your address.
+If you’re looking for cable TV providers near you, let our TV experts help you find the best deals on cable at your address.
 Just enter your address here.